Skip to main content

 • Carousel images for properties share the same text alternatives and are not sufficiently descriptive.

-• Some components have content that is exposed to the screen reader when it is not displayed on the screen.
+• On the Affordability Calculator page, content is exposed to screen reader software when it is not displayed on the screen.

 • Some pages include characters used as graphics that do not have appropriate text alternatives.